Hebrew language: Morphology

 Like all Semitic languages, the Hebrew language exhibits a pattern of stems consisting typically of "triliteral", or 3-consonant consonantal roots, from which nouns, adjectives, and verbs are formed in various ways: e.g. by inserting vowels, doubling consonants, lengthening vowels and/or adding prefixes, suffixes or infixes.
 4-consonant roots also exist and became more frequent in the modern language due to a process of coining verbs from nouns that are themselves constructed from 3-consonant verbs.
 Some triliteral roots lose one of their consonants in most forms and are called "Nakhim" (Resting).

 Hebrew uses a number of one-letter prefixes that are added to words for various purposes.
 These are called inseparable prepositions or "Letters of Use" (אותיות השימוש).
 Such items include: the definite article ha- (/ha/) (= "the"); prepositions be- (/be/) (= "in"), le- (/le/) (= "to"; a shortened version of the preposition el), mi- (/mi/) (= "from"; a shortened version of the preposition min); conjunctions ve- (/ve/) (= "and"), she- (/ʃe/) (= "that"; a shortened version of the Biblical conjunction asher), ke- (/ke/) (= "as", "like"; a shortened version of the conjunction kmo).

 The vowel accompanying each of these letters may differ from those listed above, depending on the first letter or vowel following it.
 The rules governing these changes are hardly observed in colloquial speech as most speakers tend to employ the regular form.
 However, they may be heard in more formal circumstances.
 For example, if a preposition is put before a word that begins with a moving Shva, then the preposition takes the vowel /i/ (and the initial consonant may be weakened): colloquial be-kfar (= "in a village") corresponds to the more formal bi-khfar.

 The definite article may be inserted between a preposition or a conjunction and the word it refers to, creating composite words like mé-ha-kfar (= "from the village").
 The latter also demonstrates the change in the vowel of mi-.
 With be, le and ke, the definite article is assimilated into the prefix, which then becomes ba, la or ka.
 Thus *be-ha-matos becomes ba-matos (= "in the plane").
-Note that this does not happen to mé (the form of "min" or "mi-" used before the letter "he"), therefore mé-ha-matos is a valid form, which means "from the airplane".
+This does not happen to mé (the form of "min" or "mi-" used before the letter "he"), therefore mé-ha-matos is a valid form, which means "from the airplane".